Cease-fire dossier

 CBC The National title with Janice Gross Stein

-Janice Gross Stein; CBC; negotiation-focused analysts
+Who: Janice Gross Stein; CBC; negotiation-focused analysts

 Belzberg Professor of Conflict Management and founding director of the Munk School, University of Toronto; fellow of the Royal Society of Canada; member of the Order of Canada and the Order of Ontario.